 – Each puppy should be delivered in 30-60 minutes

-There are not so many visual signs in the beginning of a dog’s pregnancy and unfortunately there are not quick test like for humans.
+There are not so many visual signs at the beginning of a dog’s pregnancy and unfortunately, there is no quick test like for humans.
 So, in order to find out if your dog is really pregnant or not, the vets are here to help you.
 Veterinarians use 4 methods to determine whether a dog is pregnant.

 They can do a hormone test, to look for the hormone relaxin.
 This test can be done only after 30 days from the conception, to be fairly accurate.

-Veterinarians can do a palpation test, which can be done between the 3-4 week.
+Veterinarians can do a palpation test, which can be done between the third to fourth week after conception.
 They palpate the uterus area of the dog’s stomach and determine if there are puppies.

-During later pregnancy, veterinarians can do x-rays to determine how many puppies is the bitch carrying.
+During later pregnancy, veterinarians can do x-rays to determine how many puppies are the bitch carrying.

 The method that is the most accurate and that can be done earliest in the pregnancy, is ultrasound.
-With ultrasound the veterinarian can tell if the do is pregnant in the 25 and 35 day of gestation.
+With ultrasound, the veterinarian can tell if the dam is pregnant between the 25 and 35 day of gestation.

-If you liked this article, read “Animal gestation periods” on our blog.
+If you liked this article, read our article on “Animal gestation periods” on our blog.